 I found this oddly shaped egg cup in a charity shop.
 I was attracted to its shape and its fabulous, desaturated blue colour.

 To use the element in a pattern design I wanted to emphasise the unusual shape by showing it at different angles.
 I could have simply rotated the image but liked the idea that the shadow could be consistent throughout all of them.
-So the egg cup was shot and revolved at different angles, I then used the best shots combined to create the first artwork.
+So the egg cup was shot and revolved at different angles, I then used the best shots combined to create the first artwork for Egg Cups Pattern Design.

 For my pattern designs I use a catalogue of numbered, standard colours.
 There are currently 35x colours to choose from for example – 0 is white and 33 is black.
 Now I was able to colour each of the three elements; 1, circle 2, ellipse 3, background the number of colour combinations was astronomic.
 35 x 35 x 35 = 42,875.
 There would be 35 that should be discounted though – designs where all three codes are the same – reducing the possibilities to 42,840!